-- a.
-Apply to the conduct of all registered students and organizations. - b.
+- Apply to the conduct of all registered students and organizations. - b.
 Final approval by the University president. - c.
-Enforced by all students, faculty, and administrative personnel, with support of the Department of Police and Public Safety. - d.
-Adjudicated through University judicial procedures.
+Enforced by all students, faculty, and administrative personnel, with support of the MSU Police Department. - d.
+Adjudicated through University procedures.

 STUDENT GROUP REGULATIONS: